vvdleun/audiostreamerscrobbler/README.md

 ## Development News

-* 17th of April 2018: Improved command-line and configuration validation.
-Renamed BlueSound (company name) to BluOS (name of the standard that BlueSound uses and licenses to other companies)
+* 17th of April 2018
+** Improved command-line and configuration validation ** Renamed BlueSound (company name) to BluOS (name of the standard that BlueSound uses for their products and licenses to other companies)
+** Libre FM and GNU FM scrobblers now silently drop scrobbles older than 30 days (they have no practical limit AFAIK), while Last FM still drops scrobbles older than 14 days
+** Re-factored HTTP request creation in preparation of future ListenBrainz support

-* 16th of April 2018: Improved the handling of scrobbler errors, as dictated by Last FM's AudioScrobbler 2.0 API specifications
+* 16th of April 2018
+** Improved the handling of scrobbler errors, as dictated by Last FM's AudioScrobbler 2.0 API specifications ** Scrobbles older than 14 days are silently dropped, again as dictated by the AudioScrobbler 2.0 API specifications

 ## Description